edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:Section_Segment.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01012735
-Comments: The parts into which a segment is or may be divided.
+rdfs:comment | The parts into which a segment is or may be divided. edi3:cefactBusinessProcess | Cross Industry Trade

 Properties: